 Our free-to-use cover letter builder can make you a cover letter in as little as 5 minutes.
 Just pick the template you want, and our software will format everything for you.

-How to sign a cover letter
+How to add an electronic signature to your cover letter

 Signing a cover letter sent by email

 When signing an email cover letter, you don’t need to provide a handwritten signature.
-Simply write your full name at the end of the email, using the same cover letter font you use for the rest of your cover letter.
+Simply write your full name at the end of the email, using the same font you use for the rest of your cover letter.

 The proper format of an email cover letter signature looks like this: